The Hidden Cliff Rock Climbing

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Hidden Cliff:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Hidden Cliff:

 Featured Route For The Hidden Cliff

 Bikini Whale 5.12b 7b 26 VIII+ 26 E5 6b California

 : Joshua Tree National Park

 : ... : The Hidden Cliff

 This justifiably popular climb lies about 25 feet from the very end of the narrow corridor on the right.
 It and Railer, Bikini Beach, and G-String all start at the same spot (and share the 1st 2 bolts).This 5 bolt, overhanging face route heads straight up face and seam.
 Many shorter climbers will want to stick-clip the 1st bolt as the move getting to it is a bit reachy.
 The powerful "lock-off" crux is past the 1st bolt, though the pump factor makes the moves past the last (5th) bolt seem pretty ...[more]
 Browse More Classics in California